Arcoz0308/pmmp-status/README.md

 [![](https://poggit.pmmp.io/shield.state/Status)](https://poggit.pmmp.io/p/Status)

 ## general
-this plugin add status to your server for more fun
+this plugin add status to your server for more fun like discord status

 ## table of contents
 * [setup](#setup)